 - Setting up servers or services on the network;

 - Attempting to disrupt or circumvent any other IT security measures.

 If you handle personal, confidential or sensitive information, you must take all reasonable steps to safeguard it and should be aware of and observe the requirements of the Data Protection Act (1998) and the General Data Protection Regulation (Regulation (EU) 2016/679) (GDPR).
 Particular care should be taken with regard to removable media, mobile and privately owned devices.

 You must not infringe copyright, or break the terms of licences for software or other material.

-You must not attempt to access, delete, modify or disclose information belonging to other people without their permission, or explicit approval from the Director of Information Learning and Estates or the University Secretary.
+You must not attempt to access, delete, modify or disclose information belonging to other people without their permission, or explicit approval from the Chief Information Officer or the University Secretary.

 You must not create, download, store or transmit unlawful material, or material that is indecent, offensive, threatening, discriminatory, and/or considered extremist, that encourages terrorism or risks drawing people into terrorism.
-Valid activities involving the use of such material should be discussed and agreed with the Director of Information Learning and Estates in advance of access or usage.
+Valid activities involving the use of such material should be discussed and agreed with the Chief Information Officer in advance of access or usage.

 York St John University may monitor and record the use of its IT facilities for the purposes of: